forestbiotech-lab/miRPursuit/docs/source/config.rst

 There are three types of config files, General use, Module specific and System parameters.

 **General use**
-  Are those that are used by the main script to feed specific locations or general configuration parameters
+  Are those that are used by the main script to feed specific locations or general configuration parameters.

 **Module specific**
   Are configurations that are used by the module.
 The names of these config files start with the wbench prefix.